debraysimon/tpxle-doc/docs/abeeway-trackers-reference-guide/AbeewayRefGuide_2.3/ble-communication-interface/connection-pairing/readme.md

  The bond information can be cleared by:

--   A LoRaWAN&trade; Downlink (Refer to the sections [BLE parameters](../../downlink-messages/parameters-configuration/) and [Reset the device](../../downlink-messages/debug-commands/readme.md) for more details)
+-   A LoRaWAN™ Downlink (Refer to the sections [BLE parameters](../../downlink-messages/parameters-configuration/) and [Reset the device](../../downlink-messages/debug-commands/readme.md) for more details)
 -   A specific BLE command
 -   A CLI command (Refer to the application note [AN-013_CLI_description](https://actilitysa.sharepoint.com/:f:/t/aby/Evqx0qp6AQ1OqrI7-2DoIxsB1wKjLBjykfPh2p7Lo8mP7g?e=VrNdaS) for more details)
 -   A specific button sequence (see [Micro Tracker Commands](../../../../trackers-overview/MicroTracker_C/MicroTrackerCommands_R/) for more details):